skepfusky/art-and-biro-comic-remastered/README.md

   My attempt at recreating the <a href="https://www.artbirocomic.com">artbirocomic.com</a> site using Vue 3 and TypeScript.
 </p>

+## Disclaimer

+This is not a source code or a one-to-one copy of the site whatsoever.
+This is just an attempt to update the website using the Vue.js framework since it wasn't updated since 2018.

 ## Problems

 Upon dev-tooling [artbirocomic.com](https://www.artbirocomic.com/) rises a lot of issues relating to performance and